ikavodo/akov.github.io/_posts/2024-11-12-fourier-transform-tutorial-pt-1.markdown

 ## Introduction
 If there's one thing the internet is full of (except for [cats](https://www.youtube.com/watch?v=Of2HU3LGdbo&pp=ygUQc2hhcmsgY2F0IHJvb21iYQ%3D%3D)) it's tutorials about the Fourier Transform.
 Some of these are [really well done](https://betterexplained.com/articles/an-interactive-guide-to-the-fourier-transform/), so why should anyone bother to write more blog posts about the topic? \\
 In my case, the answer is quite selfish: I'm currently studying DSP into depth via Sanjit Mitra's great book ["Digital signal processing: a computer-based approach"](https://www.mathworks.com/academia/books/digital-signal-processing-mitra.html), and I want some vehicle to test my deeper understanding of the underlying concepts, beyond solving the (many) exercises in the book.
-What better way to do so than by trying to mediate my understanding to an external reader?
+What better way to do so than by trying to mediate my understanding to an another reader?

 ---